theRealDijida/pacmn/install-server.md

 ---

 <p>&nbsp;</p>
-We are now ready to install the Masternode server on your remote vps.
+We are now ready to install the Masternode server on your VPS.
 A quick reminder of where we are below:

 <b>Steps to create your Master Node</b>